Lawrence Everhart

-Lawrence Everhart (6 May 1755 – 1840) was a soldier in the American Revolutionary War.
-He served for the duration of the conflict and is credited with saving the life of Col. William Washington (a cousin of then General George Washington).
+Lawrence Everhart (5 May 1755 – 2 August 1840) was a Veteran of the American Revolutionary War and Maryland Pastor.
+He served for the duration of the Revolutionary war and is credited with saving the life of General Gilbert du Motier, Marquis de Lafayette in the Battle of Brandywine and then Col. William Washington (a cousin of then General George Washington) at the Battle of Cowpens.